saifKader/NSFShield/README.md

 ## Introduction

-The issue of NSF checks has gained significant prominence due to its impact on both individuals and businesses.
-Writing a check without sufficient funds can result in financial complexities and inconvenience for all parties involved.
-NSFShield directly addresses this challenge by introducing a groundbreaking process that guarantees the availability of funds for check transactions.
+The challenge of NSF (Non-Sufficient Funds) checks has become a concern for individuals and businesses in the financial landscape.
+Issuing a check without enough funds can lead to complex financial problems and inconvenience.
+NSFShield addresses this issue with an innovative solution that transforms the way we handle check transactions.

-NSFShield's innovative approach revolves around a two-step process.
-First, users scan the check using document scanner,ensuring accurate and efficient detection of documents and automatically capturing cropped images of checks.
-Once the check details are verified, users have the option to instantly block and secure the specified amount in their bank accounts.
-This pioneering method ensures that the required funds are reserved, eliminating the risk of writing checks without adequate backing.
+NSFShield's solution is based on a two-step process.
+First, users employ the document scanner, a smart tool that efficiently captures check details, including the CMC 7 characters.
+These characters contain crucial information such as the account holder's details.
+Following this, a meticulous check verification takes place.
+Users can swiftly and securely block a specific amount in their bank accounts, but only if sufficient funds are available.
+This ensures that the necessary funds are reserved, minimizing the risk of writing checks without proper financial backing.
 ## App Structure

 NSFShield's architecture is thoughtfully designed to support its mission of efficient check management.
 The app follows the MVVM pattern, guided by Clean Architecture principles.
 This ensures a clear separation of concerns and facilitates smooth codebase management.
 BLoC state management enhances the app's reactivity and responsiveness.